 “Ruff Ryders’ Anthem” by DMX

 DMX is one of the most iconic rappers to ever make music.
-His rough and tough style can get you hype for almost anything and that is including your next workout.
+His rough and tough style can get you hype for almost anything, and that includes your next workout.

 “Stronger” by Kanye West